Chapter 4 · THE OPERATOR: 2026 · FREE TO READ

 The AI-Proof Path

-In Pittsburgh, a twenty-five-year-old named James Vandall was reading the same headlines about AI and white-collar work in the spring of 2026.
-He had spent two years bouncing between knowledge-work jobs he could not get traction in.
-He enrolled in the electrical apprenticeship at Rosedale Technical College.
-He targeted, specifically, the wiring work for the new AI data centers being built across the eastern half of the country.
-Top journeyman compensation for that specialization is approaching three hundred thousand dollars a year.
-By 2030, he will be in the middle of his career, in a trade nothing in the next three robotics generations is going to displace, doing work he can see with his hands.
+In Pittsburgh, a twenty-five-year-old named James Vandall enrolled in the electrical apprenticeship at Rosedale Technical College, targeting the wiring work for the new AI data centers being built across the eastern half of the country.
+Top journeyman compensation for that specialization, per CNBC’s March 2026 reporting, has been described as approaching the mid-six-figure range in the highest-demand metros.
+By 2030 he will be in the middle of his career, in a trade nothing in the next three robotics generations is going to displace.

-If your audit total in Chapter 3 was below zero, if the picture of a knowledge-work Operator on May 28, 2027 will not form in your head, if the AI tools genuinely do not light you up, if you have looked at the Operator's daily practice in Chapter 9 and felt nothing but exhaustion — this chapter is the most important chapter in the book for you.
+For the reader whose Audit landed below zero, for whom the picture of a knowledge-work Operator on May 28, 2027 will not form in your head, for whom the AI tools genuinely do not light you up — this is the most important chapter in the book.

 It is not a consolation prize.